YeshwanthrajG/Soil-Image-Classification/README.md

 # 🧪 Soil Image Classification

 This repository contains a soil classification project using image data and machine learning techniques.
-This project is built using the [Annam AI Soil Challenge Template](https://github.com/annam-ai-iitropar/soil-classification-challenge-template).
+This project is built under the Annam AI Soil Challenge hosted on Kaggle

 ---